🤖Understanding TON Margin Trading

 3. Entry Price:

-• The price of the asset (TON) at the time the trader enters the trade.
+• The price of the asset (TON) when the trader enters the trade.

-• This is the factor by which the trader has increased their exposure beyond their actual margin.
-Higher leverage means higher exposure and potential profit or loss.
+• This is the factor by which the trader amplifies their exposure beyond their actual margin.
+Higher leverage means greater potential profits or losses.

 5. 1 / Entry Price - 1 / Exit Price:

-• This part of the formula calculates the relative change in the asset's price from entry to exit.
+• This part of the formula calculates the relative price change of the asset from entry to exit.

-• 1 / Entry Price gives the inverse of the entry price, and 1 / Exit Price gives the inverse of the exit price.
-This way, the calculation reflects the proportional change in value rather than just the absolute change in price.
-The difference between these inverses reflects the relative price change.
+• 1 / Entry Price gives the reciprocal of the entry price, and 1 / Exit Price gives the reciprocal of the exit price.
+The difference between these values reflects the proportional price change rather than just the absolute price difference.

-It's quite logical that when one enters the position, the margin is larger than the margin of a position being closed.
-Why?
-Because the fee for opening a trade had already been taken out of or added it.
-For instance, if a trader opens a position with a margin of 100 TON and a leverage of 10x, the opening fee would be 0.2% of the product of margin and leverage, equating to 2 TON (0.2% * 1000 TON).
-This makes the effective margin slightly less when closing the position due to the initial fee deduction.
+When entering a position, your margin will be larger than at the close due to the initial opening fee deduction.
+For example, if a trader opens a position with a 100 TON margin and 10x leverage, the opening fee will be 0.2% of the margin and leverage, equaling 2 TON (0.2% * 1000 TON).
+Thus, the adjusted margin at the closing of the position will be slightly smaller due to the initial fee.

 • Opening Fee Formula: